Known Limitations

 Work-around

-There is a work-around using a simple patch in Email This Issue.
+There is a proven work-around using a simple patch in Email This Issue.
 In order to enable Email This Issue to use the email decryption handlers in S/Notify, create a text file named javamail.providers

 with the following contents: